AndreLeEEEEE/KPI/README.md

 current time equals the overtime closing time: 4:30 pm.
 At this point, the program will clear the board, bring MBw back to the main menu, and quit both drivers.
 Before inactivity is incremented for a line, the program will check if the line is on break or not.
 If not, inactivity is incremented.
 If they're on break, inactivity is stalled.
-The other service this check provides is toggling breaks when the current time matches on in the .ini file.
+The other service this check provides is toggling breaks when the current time matches one in the .ini file.

 Restart Phase:
 This phase only occurs if an error prohibits the script's progress.
 Every function in the program is called, one way or another, through